 Prince Charles and Daun posted in a windmill at Frobelwitz could see the Prussian forces turning south and disappearing from sight near Borne.
 Daun thought that they were retiring and recommended to let them go.
 Lucchesi, commanding the Austrian right wing, was of a different opinion and feared that the Prussian vanguard now on top of the knolls near Borne was forming the left wing of the Prussian position and that he was going to be attacked at Nippern.
 He immediately asked for large reinforcement of cavalry to his right wing.
 However, his request was rejected by Prince Charles and Daun.
 Lucchesi sent a second message, more passionately pressing, to the like effect.

 Just before noon, Prince Charles received a third message from Lucchesi, stating that: "If cavalry do not come, I will not be responsible for the issue!"
-And now Daun did collect the required reinforcement: all the cavalry reserve and a great many from the left wing.
+Even though Daun and the French Brigadier Comte de Montazet did not agree with Prince Charles’ decision, Daun did collect the required reinforcement: all the cavalry reserve and a great many from the left wing cavalry.
 Daun himself conducted them to join Lucchesi, more than 5 km to right, almost 9 km from where the danger really lay.

 Prussian Attack on the Austrian Left Flank